reidliujun/my-web-project/README.md

 ###Public link to photo albums (max 70 points)
 Provide a public link just like google doc.
 Not allow editing.
 Possible way: saved the album in database with a random key value (probably hash and key generated according to the time stamp and album name).
 The public link could be “url + key”.
+Comments: in this version, the url is a hexdigest generated using username and album title.

 ###Share albums (max 80 points)
 Publish the generated public link to Facebook (using [facebook share javascript api for web](https://developers.facebook.com/docs/plugins/share-button/)).